 If you do decide to rethink your moisturizer, then it might be helpful to augment your non-creamy hydrator with a creamy cleanser that will not strip the skin of its oils.
 I’m thinking of Blissoma Fresh Mild Rice Facial Cleanser ($31.99) or Red Flower Lymphatic Phytopower Sea Cleanser and Masque ($42).

 While enlarged pores can be the result of trapped dirt and oil, they can also be the result of aging.
 The theory is that the pore walls are slackening due to decline of the matrix (elastin and collagen).
 Anti-aging serums can help, and I have particularly found that a few pesky open pores on my cheek that seemed to be due to the slackening theory are on the mend after several months of using E’shee KI Therapy ($189 in the shop) and our reviewer noted something similar with ReLuma Skin Illuminating Serum ($145/20mL).

 I am wondering whether there isn’t too much layering going on with lotions over serums and that a simple 60-something regimen would be better served by a serum that also hydrates and may even obviate the need for the extra layer.
-In this category, I would place BRAD Essential Elixir Multi-peptide ($95 in the shop), Your Best Face Control ($160 in the shop), Skin Nutrition Cell CPR ($150).
+In this category, I would place BRAD Essential Elixir Multi-peptide ($95), Your Best Face Control ($160 in the shop), Skin Nutrition Cell CPR ($150).
 A budget-conscious option (although they will not bring all the powerful anti-agers of those just mentioned) would be serums that focus on hyaluronic acid, such as Hyalogic Episilk Pure Hyaluronic Acid Serum ($59.95), Sciote Super Moist Hyaluronic Serum ($75 in the shop) and Your Best Face Hydrate B ($45 in the shop).

 Taking care of the neck and décolleté is now critical (check out my full neck and décolleté regimen).
 Red and infra-red LED light can help with crepey skin, roughness and plumping, while ultrasonic will help firm and lift.
 Our Ultra Renew Sculpt ($129) with its larger head surface and 1Mhz ultrasonic efficiently works the body.
 A good neck cream to try is Osmotics Necollete ($63), which has Essenskin, a firming ingredient that was tested on the necks of 60-somethings.